kissmetrics/km-support/_posts/2012-11-06-tracking-multiple-domains.md

 $(document).ready(function(){

-  // Ensure the KM library has loaded to get access to KM.i() _kmq.push(crossDomainLink('myLink'));
+  // Ensure the KM library has loaded to get access to KM.i() _kmq.push(crossDomainLink('outbound-links'));

-  // The <a> with the id #myLink will now have the query string parameter of kmi appended, to maintain the customer's identity in the next domain that you are also tracking
+  // The <a> elements with the class #outbound-links will now have the query string parameter of kmi appended, to maintain the customer's identity in the next domain that you are also tracking
 });

 /* EXAMPLE USAGE ENDS */